SolderedElectronics/Inkplate-documentation/source/arduino.rst

 * **Arguments and return value**:
     | No Arguments

-    Returns 0 if card initializaion unsuccessful, else some number which casts to true.
+    Returns 0 if card initialization unsuccessful, else some number which casts to true.

 * **Description**:
     | Used to initialize SD card interface.